Quick Facts

 Interesting Info

-• The River Blackfish is a freshwater fish species found in southeastern Australia.
-Primarily found in Victoria, but also occur in New South Wales, Tasmania, and South Australia.
+- The River Blackfish is a native freshwater fish found in southeastern Australia, including Victoria, Tasmania, New South Wales, and parts of South Australia.

 Species Interaction